substrate-developer-hub/substrate-how-to-guides/docs/07-parachains/b-runtime-upgrades/upgrade-scheduler.md

 ## Use cases

 - Removing old unused storage during a runtime upgrade
-- Migrating storage unrelated to the core logic of the chain
+- Migrating storage unrelated to the core logic of the chain (if the upgraded logic does not depend on the new storage format).

 ## Overview
 This guide outlines steps to schedule non-core storage or other runtime migrations using the scheduler pallet.